 "Instead of buying new clothes right away, give yourself some breathing room and live with your wardrobe as is for a week or a month or however long you like.
 Just see what it feels like to live with less clothing."

 Don't worry about making it perfect.

 "Let it be imperfect.
 I've been at this for [a few] years now, and my wardrobe still isn't perfect.
 I've realised it never will be, and embracing that truth has helped me find peace—in my wardrobe and in my life."

 Trial-run the process if you're scared to commit.

 "Want to test a capsule without really committing?
 Try a 10-day remix challenge.
 Pick 10 pieces out of your closet, and wear only those pieces for the next 10 days.
 See how it goes!"

 Be honest about your lifestyle and what you need from a wardrobe.

 Ready to get your capsule collection together?
-Go through the gallery below to see the kind of classic pieces that will hold any girl's closet together—and see more of Caroline's wise wardrobe advice on her site.
+Go through the gallery below to see the kind of classic pieces that will hold anyone's closet together, and see more of Rector's wise wardrobe advice on her site.

 Shop a Capsule Wardrobe

 Raey Tumbled-Leather Biker Jacket (£895)